dhilipk/MicroServices/README.md

 - Restricts access to internal only services
 - Looks up services from Eureka
 - Implements filters for authentication or logging purposes

+Zuul / Consul has multiple components, but as a whole, it is a tool for discovering and configuring services in your infrastructure.

 ## Services Implementation